 You may remember last month I took part in the first of a new monthly group called Fish Friday Foodies.
 We decided to start working to a theme, with this month being seafood soups and stews of the world.
 It didn't take me much thought to decide to share this romesco de peix, Catalan fish stew.

 If you read here regularly it's probably no surprise to you that I've gone for something Spanish as I do love so many of their dishes.
 But also the Spanish along the coast love their fish and seafood and have some great dishes using them (like the fideua I shared earlier in the year).
 This Catalan fish stew is, for me, one of the stars.

 Romesco de peix v romesco sauce

 This Catalan fish stew is a wonderful combination of fishiness, tomato and the smooth earthiness and aroma from the nut flours and the herbs.
 It might not be the prettiest, but it is so full of flavor you'll soon forget that.
 Trust me, you'll want to eat every last drop.
 My husband even described it as the meal of the year so far, he liked it that much!
-It's warmly comforting that it’s great for a colder day.
-However it would be fine any time since it’s not heavy.
-It's one I can hardly believe I hadn't made in a while, it's so good.
+It's warmly comforting but also not too heavy.
+It's a dish I can hardly believe I hadn't made in a while, it's so good.
 It definitely won't be as long until we have it again.